-- · All ten emphasis areas listed below must be completed. - A total of at least 40 semester credits from courses listed in the MnTC must be satisfactorily completed.
-One course may satisfy more than one emphasis area, but the course credits may be counted only once. - A 2.0 MnTC GPA is required for recognition of a student's completion of the entire Minnesota Transfer Curriculum, with or without completing an associate degree. - Students completing the AA with English Literature emphasis are also required to take selected MnTC courses, listed below. - ☐ 2.
-Critical Thinking (at least three courses) - ☐ 3.
-Natural Science - ☐ One Physical Science course - ☐ One Biological Science course - ☐ One Physical or Biological Science course must include a lab - ☐ 4.
+- All ten emphasis areas listed below must be completed. - · A total of at least 40 semester credits from courses listed in the MnTC must be satisfactorily completed.
+One course may satisfy more than one emphasis area, but the course credits may be counted only once. - A 2.0 MnTC GPA is required for recognition of a student's completion of the entire Minnesota Transfer Curriculum, with or without completing an associate degree. - Students completing the AA with English Literature emphasis are also required to take selected MnTC courses, listed below. - □ 1.
+Communication (at least two courses) □ ENGL 1121 □ CMST 1110 OR CMST 2215 OR CMST 22203 cr - Critical Thinking (at least three courses) - Natural Science - ☐ One Physical Science course - ☐ One Biological Science course - ☐ One Physical or Biological Science course must include a lab - ☐ 4.
 Mathematical/Logical Reasoning